Wat Misaka: Legacy

 Misaka was inducted into the Utah Sports Hall of Fame in 1999.
 In 2000, Misaka was featured in a landmark exhibit, More Than a Game: Sport in the Japanese American Community, at the Japanese American National Museum in Los Angeles.
 A documentary film, Transcending: The Wat Misaka Story by Bruce Alan Johnson and Christine Toy Johnson, premiered in 2008.
-It recounts Misaka's playing career and his status as the first non-Caucasian player in the NBA.
+It recounts Misaka's playing career and his status as the first non-white player in the NBA.
+In 2025, the Salt Lake City-based Plan-B Theatre Company staged the one-man show Kilo-Wat, about Misaka's playing career and time in the military, on-campus at the University of Utah's Kingsbury Hall.